Board of Directors

 Alesheia Presha completed her Bachelor of Science degree in English Education from Florida State University.
 With a natural love for words and literature, she pursued her passion for teaching students how to read over a span of 27 years.
 During this time, she has worked as a private tutor, classroom teacher and reading interventionist.

-In April of 2021, Alesheia completed her coursework and practicum through Mayerson Academy (an IDA certified program) and is certified at the Practitioner Level for Orton Gillingham Multisensory Structured Reading.
-She will sit for the CEERI (Center for Effective Reading Instruction) exam in April 2022 to earn the certification as a Structured Literacy Dyslexia Interventionist.
+In April of 2021, Alesheia completed her coursework and practicum through Mayerson Academy (an IDA accredited program) and is certified at the Practitioner Level for Orton Gillingham Multisensory Structured Reading.
+In 2022, she has earned the Structured Literacy Dyslexia Interventionist certification from the Center for Effective Reading Instruction (SLDI/CERI).

 Jesse Steif